-The first caveat for developers is that, even if not precluded by federal law, some areas "may be inappropriate for development because they have been recognized as having a high wildlife value based on their ecological rarity and intactness."
-But there are other rare and intact values besides wildlife value to be considered.
-As the Nature Conservancy "Site Wind Right" publication notes, beyond Wind Energy Guidelines, local regulations, and consultation with state and federal wildlife agencies, "there are other social and cultural factors that may make utility-scale renewable development inappropriate in some sites."
-In addition to recognizing the need to avoid siting in unaltered, intact native prairie and other diminished ecosystems of unique features and value, this stipulation recognizes what one AOK member characterized as "people's desire to embrace and defend their land community-their sunrise and sunset, their night sky."
-Rancher and song-writer Annie Wilson describes these relatively intangible and non-monetizable values in one of her songs as "The Clean Curve of Hill Against the Sky"-"The idea is that there are just so few places on earth that you can see that, but you can see it here, where there are no trees, no towers, no buildings. . . just the prairie horizon."
-In the case of these unique, irreplaceable scenes and experiences that have roots deep in the psyches of the people who live and work there no less than in the life-modes of the other creatures that inhabit them, it is best, in the words of the title of David Gessner's recent book (with a nod to Teddy Roosevelt) to Leave It As It Is.
+The first caveat for developers is that, even if not precluded by federal law, some areas "may be inappropriate for development because they have been recognized as having a high wildlife value based on their ecological rarity and intactness."22 But there are other rare and intact values besides wildlife value to be considered.
+As the Nature Conservancy "Site Wind Right" publication notes, beyond Wind Energy Guidelines, local regulations, and consultation with state and federal wildlife agencies, "there are other social and cultural factors that may make utility-scale renewable development inappropriate in some sites."23 In addition to recognizing the need to avoid siting in unaltered, intact native prairie and other diminished ecosystems of unique features and value, this stipulation recognizes what one AOK member characterized as "people's desire to embrace and defend their land community-their sunrise and sunset, their night sky," and rancher and song-writer Annie Wilson described in one of her songs as "The Clean Curve of Hill Against the Sky"-"The idea is that there are just so few places on earth that you can see that, but you can see it here, where there are no trees, no towers, no buildings. . . just the prairie horizon."24 In the case of these unique, irreplaceable scenes and experiences, that have roots deep in the psyches of the people who live and work there no less than in the life-modes of the other creatures that inhabit them, it is best, in the words of the title of a recent book by David Gessner (borrowing from Teddy Rooseveldt), to Leave It As It Is.
 If for no other reason than goodwill (and avoidance of acrimony and lawsuits), a wise developer will avoid antagonizing the local populace by imposing a wind generation facility on a site where it is widely and bitterly resented.